 |CRA affiliation fee||$57.50|

-Coached on-water and erg sessions will be offered in each block, but frequency will vary.
+Coached sessions are offered in each block, but frequency varies.

 Club champs include some Masters events.
-The Masters Coordinator will decide which regattas Masters will attend.
+Your coaches will decide which regattas Masters will attend.

 - Otago Champs, 12-13 December, Twizel